maximiliankiepe/check_it_out/README.md

 websockets application to check and uncheck checkboxes

-Run server.js in the terminal and go to localhost://3000, the check it out!
+Run server.js in the terminal and go to localhost://3000, then check it out!